50-State Legal Database

 Demand Letter

 A state-specific demand letter that names each deduction, challenges it by statute, and gives your landlord 14 days to pay.
-This is what makes most landlords fold.
+Many landlords return the deposit once they're shown the specific statute and the filing deadline.

 Full Case